mach-composer/mach-composer-cli/docs/src/cloud/getting-started.md

     Successfully authenticated to mach composer cloud
     ```

-    !!! warning "We need to manually approve new accounts, as we're in private
+    !!! warning "Currently we're in private beta and need to manually approve new accounts."
-    beta"

 2. **Create an organization**